At Chicago Booth, we cultivate leaders who go on to start, lead, and transform global companies. Employers highly value that aspect of our program.

 - Student Advisory Council - The Student Advisory Council (SAC) is a student-led organization that supports and enhances the Evening MBA and Weekend MBA student experience.
 Its mission is to foster community within the student population and does so through such activities as the mentoring program, philanthropy events, and networking events.

-- Effective Leadership - As part of the Effective Leadership course, you will learn how to motivate people, build relationships, and influence outcomes.
+- Leadership Development - As part of the LEAD (Leadership Exploration and Development) course, you will learn how to motivate people, build relationships, and influence outcomes.

 - The Mentor Program - Coordinated by the Student Advisory Council, the Mentor Program is dedicated to matching incoming students with current Evening MBA and Weekend MBA students.
 The program is designed to help new students acclimate to Chicago Booth.
 Students can put their leadership skills to work by either volunteering as a student mentor or as a coordinator of the Mentor Program.